andreykuzmenko/apps/README.md

-Privacy policy and term of use pages
+Privacy policy and term of use page.